JetBrains/qodana-action/README.md

 Gradle interface to run [Qodana](https://jetbrains.com/qodana)

 > **Important:**
-> This project requires Gradle 6.6 or newer, however it is recommended to use the [latest Gradle available](https://gradle.org/releases/).
+> This project requires Gradle 6.6 or newer; however, it is recommended to use the [latest Gradle available](https://gradle.org/releases/).
 Update it with:
 > ```bash
 > ./gradlew wrapper --gradle-version=VERSION
 > ```

 ## Gradle Configuration

-> **Note:** Make sure you have `docker` already installed and available in your environment if you want to run Qodana in a container.
+> **Note:** Make sure you have `docker` installed and available in your environment if you want to run Qodana in a container.

-Apply Gradle plugin `org.jetbrains.qodana` in Gradle configuration file:
+Apply Gradle plugin `org.jetbrains.qodana` in the Gradle configuration file:

 - Groovy – `build.gradle`